TimTinkers/Palm/README.md

 ## Supporting Projects
 I'd like to thank the following guides, tools, and projects which greatly supported the development of Palm:
 - [ERC-721](http://erc721.org/), a good primer on the developing Ethereum standard.
+- [Ethereum JavaScript API](https://github.com/ethereum/web3.js/), web3.js provides the wrappers needed to integrate with smart contracts on the web interface.
 - [The Online ABI Encoding Tool by HashEx](https://abi.hashex.org/), to convert constructor parameters to ABI encoding for verification.
 - [Etherscan](etherscan.io), for providing an easy interface to validate deployment and contract state.
 - [JavaScript Promises in Web3](http://shawntabrizi.com/crypto/making-web3-js-work-asynchronously-javascript-promises-await/), this article provides an overview on converting Web3 calls to Promises seamlessly.